 Exchange District Campus Library

-A quiet reading area is available in the Periodicals room within the Library.
+A reading area is available in the Periodicals room within the Library.

-Breakout rooms (small group study rooms) are located in the Learning Commons,
+Two breakout rooms (small group study rooms) are located in the Lower Learning Commons.

 - 3 iMacs and 15 PCs in the Upper Learning Commons

 - 8 PCs in the Lower Learning Commons

 - 14 PCs in the Library